 Today I am so excited to be joining the most amazing group of bloggers for the Styled + Set Blog Tour: Valentine’s Day Entertaining!
 This wonderful tour is hosted by Lory of Designthusiasm (thank you Lory!) and features 30 bloggers sharing decorating ideas and inspiration for Valentine’s Day.
 There will be 6 bloggers a day, for 5 days, so check back during the week to see all the inspiration!
-And if you are coming here from The French Garden House, welcome!
-I am so glad to have you here.
+And for even more inspiration, check out my free e-book featuring twelve of my favorite tablescapes!

 When I posted my Memorial Day table last month I had mentioned that I would like to try something a little different for my Independence Day tablescape.
-Though I did end up changing it up a little more than I planned (I didn’t want to bore everyone!)
-I don’t usually go too crazy with the “theme” stuff because I think it can get a little overwhelming.
-I like it to feel fresh and patriotic, while still being uncluttered.
+Though I did end up changing it up a little more than I planned (I didn’t want to bore everyone)!
+If you love tablescapes as much as I do and are looking for more inspiration, check out my free e-book featuring twelve of my favorites!

 Every year I bring out the red, white, and blue decorations right before Memorial Day, and I usually keep them out through July 4th.
 I treat the whole month as a “patriotic” season!
 Also, since we usually have people over for one or the other of these holidays, I wanted to put together a patriotic tablescape that could work for either one.
-I love the crispness of red, white and blue, and of course I want to honor the holiday, but I also didn’t want to go too overboard.
-So, I included a few flags, but not too many, and concentrated on the combination of colors.
-I may do something a little more decorated for the 4th, but for this weekend, I wanted to keep it simple.
-Perfect for Memorial Day, Labor Day or even just a summer bbq!
+I love doing tablescapes and I know a lot of you do, too, so I compiled a new free e-book with twelve of my favorites (including sources and lots of tips and tricks!)

 Since spring isn’t quite like Christmas, with access to so many decor items, I tend to keep it pretty simple.
 I adore white flowers, and I try to have them as a focal point.
 I especially love the crisp green of the leaves mixed with the bright white flowers.